 They found their way into a box of crafty bits and pieces.
 P made a snake and did some origami and then painted us a picture of a dinosaur.
 That was her convinced!

 Meanwhile, the adults had been asked to sit in a circle and join in a discussion.
 We were talking about the way forward for the group now that the organiser couldn’t continue.
 This seemed a bit strange to me as there were obviously three or four people (regulars I assume) who had already agreed to take on various roles.
 We just sat there, unable to really hear the conversation, looking confused!

 Are Home Educator Groups Worth Going To?

 This is the question we discussed after we got home.
 In essence we’d spent £2 to be largely ignored, feeling like we’d gatecrashed a private event.
 To be fair to everyone else there, I don’t think they’d intended anyone to feel like that.
 I guess a lot of the home educators were catching up after not seeing each other over the summer.

 We’re definitely going to go along a couple more times.
 I think that it’ll take us that long to find our feet with it and get chatting to people.
 We all just need to be more confident!

 We’ve been back to this same group a couple of times now and it couldn’t be more different than our first experience.
 The girls are having a great time joining in with the creative activities that are being set up and look forward to going.
 The last time we went one of the mums had gone to the trouble of making vegan cupcakes and icing for them so that they could join in with cake decorating too!
 How lovely is that?!

 Andy and I are definitely feeling more comfortable too.
-We’ve spoken to quite a few of the parents there now and everyone has been very friendly.
-I think that our first visit was a total anomaly!
+We’ve spoken to quite a few of the parents there now and most people seemed friendly.
+Hopefully our first visit was a total anomaly!